Wu-Haonan/Repeat-Aware_mutation_rate_estimator/README.md

 Note that sourmash requires a `--scaled` parameter of at least 100, which corresponds to a `theta` value of at most $0.01$ here.
 If you provide a larger `theta`, sourmash will automatically enforce it to be 0.01.

 If you prefer exact intersection computation or are working with smaller datasets, we recommend using the original version [Repeat-Aware_Substitution_Rate_Estimator](https://github.com/medvedevgroup/Repeat-Aware_Substitution_Rate_Estimator).
 However, for large-scale data, we highly recommend using this sketch-based tool for its speed and scalability.

+## Other Parameters

+1. `--k`: The k-mer size, which must be an integer between 1 and 256 due to limitations of [KMC](https://github.com/refresh-bio/KMC).
+In practice, larger values of `k` are not useful, so this range is expected to be sufficient for most use cases.

+2. `--cleanup`: If specified, all intermediate files generated during execution (such as KMC databases and sketch files) will be removed automatically after the program finishes.

+3. `--use-dump`: By default, we call the C++ program `./cpp/kmc_histogram.cpp`, which uses the KMC API to read the kmc database and generate the abundance histogram directly in csv format—avoiding the overhead of dumping the k-mer count file to disk.
+If you specify `--use-dump`, the program will instead call `kmc_dump` to generate the full k-mer count file and then read it from disk.
+This may increase both runtime and disk space usage.
+If you want to retain the dumped k-mer count file, avoid using `--cleanup`.